krakenh2020/MPCService/README.md

 #### MPC protocol
-Currently, the system is predefined to use exactly 3 nodes to evaluate an MPC computation using a maliciously secure Shamir secret sharing based MPC protocol, in which the security assumption is the majority of nodes are not corrupted (at most one can be corrupted to guarantee the privacy of the data).
+Currently, the system is predefined to use exactly 3 nodes to evaluate an MPC computation using a maliciously secure Shamir secret sharing based MPC protocol, in which the security assumption is that the majority of nodes are not corrupted (at most one can be corrupted to guarantee the privacy of the data).
 Since SCALE-MAMBA supports also other protocols and more nodes, the software can be modified/upgraded to different protocols with a bit of work.